jstrieb/github-stats/README.md

    personal access token as the value.
 4. Go to the "Actions" tab of the fork and hit the big green button to enable Actions.
+5. If you want to ignore certain repos, add them (separated by commas) to a new secret—created as before—called `EXCLUDED`.
-5. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
+6. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
 The first time that it generates the stats images, it may take a ~very~ long time.
 It does not generally take as long as the first time when it runs in the future.
-6. Check out the images that have been created in the `generated` folder.
+7. Check out the images that have been created in the `generated` folder.
-7. Link back to this repository so that others can generate their own statistics images.
+8. Link back to this repository so that others can generate their own statistics images.
-8. Star this repo if you like it!
+9. Star this repo if you like it!

 # Related Projects